 There is one exception to the Duchess Slant, and that is the Cambridge Cross.
 (Again, named for Kate Middleton.)
 This position is achieved by keeping knees pressed together and keeping both heels on the ground whilst crossing the ankles.
 It’s modest and doesn’t draw unnecessary attention up the legs.

-Meier tells The Observer that the way Meghan eats will require princess lessons, “from how to hold cutlery to how the table is set, to which fork and knife are used and when.”
+Meier tells The Observer the way Meghan eats required princess lessons, “from how to hold cutlery to how the table is set, to which fork and knife are used and when.”
 Holding cutlery properly is a huge part of British etiquette, and is a way of showing respect for the culture and the monarchy.

 Curtsy etiquette is incredibly important in the royal family, even among each other.
-Since Meghan is marrying into the family, she will have to curtsy to Queen Elizabeth, Prince Phillip, and the other “blood royals” in the family.
+Since Meghan married into the family, she has to curtsy to Queen Elizabeth, Prince Phillip, and the other “blood royals” in the family.
 (Princesses Beatrice and Eugenie, for example.)
 However, if Prince Harry is with her at the time, Meghan’s “status” is elevated, and the blood princesses have to curtsy to her.

 Time for tea

 Tea time in the U.K. comes with a lot of rules.
 As one hotel tells Vogue, everything from when you add milk to how you pronounce the word “scone” has to be done a specific way.
-Since Meghan has reportedly already met the queen for tea, she has hopefully already started this part of her etiquette lessons.
+Since Meghan reportedly met the queen for tea before she and Harry got engaged, she had a leg up on this portion of her etiquette lessons.